Pronay-chakraborty/PRONAY-sample/README.md

 # PRONAY-sample
-This is my first Git repository author-PRONAY CHAKRABORTY
+This is my first Git repository, author-PRONAY CHAKRABORTY